After having four babies, I’ve heard it all when it comes to newborn must haves.

 You may have your burp cloth of choice thrown over your shoulder most of your baby’s awake time, so if you want something a little nicer than an old washcloth, try something like the aden + anais Burpy Bib.

 Bonus: This burp cloth doubles as a bib for later on when baby’s ready for solid foods.

 Getting Your Baby to Sleep

 Babies are used to a constant whooshing sound from when they were inside your body, listening to the Symphony of Organ Functions.
-The quiet of the outside world is a little disconcerting to them.
-From The Happiest Baby on the Block:
+The quiet of the outside world is a little disconcerting to them:

 Diapering Your Newborn